Tips on Staining Wood Furniture

-- After the stain has dried you decide that you'd like it darker, simply apply more stain.
+- If, after the stain has dried, you decide that you'd like it darker, simply apply more stain.

 - Stain only provides color, not a finish.
 Always apply a finish on top of stained wood.
 Another option is to use a formula that combines both stain and finish with one coat.
 The product will need to be brushed on more carefully to avoid streaking, so use a high-quality paintbrush and apply the formula with the grain of the wood.

 - It is possible to mix stain to make a customized color, provided both stains are made by the same manufacturer and both are either water-based or oil-based.
 Do not mix oil and water.
 Measure the amounts of each stain used and write it down, so you can duplicate it if necessary.

 - A water-based finish can be put over an oil-based stain, but only after waiting a full 24 hours for all of the mineral spirits to evaporate from the oil-based stain.
 If the weather is rainy, damp or cold, give it an additional 24 hours of curing time.